Welcome Resident Students!

 Upon evacuating the building, personnel shall proceed to the designated meeting area (at least 150 feet from the affected building) where the supervisors are responsible for taking a head count and accounting for all personnel.

-NO personnel will be allowed to re-enter the building without permission of MSU Campus Police or the Local Fire Department.
+NO personnel will be allowed to re-enter the building without permission of Montclair State University Campus Police or the Local Fire Department.

-You must report all fires to of MSU Campus Police
+You must report all fires to of Montclair State University Campus Police

 A minimum of two fire drills are conducted in all residence halls per year.
 An announced drill is held early in the Fall semester and an unannounced drill is held during the Spring semester.